AkarshiR/AkarshiR/README.md

 # 💫 About Me:
-Hi, I'm Akarshi! 👋<br>I have 2 years of experience working with data.
-I enjoy finding useful information in numbers and creating clear reports and dashboards.
-I use tools like Power BI, Excel, SQL, and a bit of Python to help teams make better decisions.<br><br>Right now, I'm learning more about how data is stored and moved (ETL and data warehousing).
-I like turning messy data into something simple and useful!
+Hi, I’m Akarshi! 👋
+I started out in the world of data, where I spent time exploring how numbers can tell real stories.
+I’ve built dashboards, cleaned messy datasets, and helped teams make smarter decisions using tools like Power BI, Excel, SQL.
+Lately, I’ve found myself drawn toward the Apple ecosystem — especially Swift and SwiftUI.
+There’s something exciting about creating apps that feel simple, beautiful, and useful.
+I’ve been learning how to bring ideas to life through code, experimenting with small Swift projects, and exploring how design and logic come together on iOS.

 ## 🌐 Socials: